zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

 ### Validate successful registration

-After all is set and done, you can make sure that your application is visible within Zowe API ML.
-Follow this [validating guide](onboard-spring-boot-enabler.md#validating-the-discoverability-of-your-api-service-by-the-discovery-service), which is common for all enablers.
+After you complete the configuration, make sure that your application is visible within Zowe API ML.
+For more information, see the article [validating the discoverability of your API service by teh Discovery Service](onboard-spring-boot-enabler.md#validating-the-discoverability-of-your-api-service-by-the-discovery-service), which describes the validation procedure common for all enablers.